pfcgroot/dcmtk-aumc/README.md

 If you find bugs or other problems with this software, we would appreciate hearing about them.
 Please send electronic mail to [bugs@dcmtk.org](mailto:bugs@dcmtk.org).
 Please try to describe the problem in detail and, if possible, give a suggested fix.
 For more details on how to contribute, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 For general questions on how to compile, install or use the toolkit, we recommend the [public discussion forum](https://forum.dcmtk.org/).

+# Amsterdam UMC fork

+The Amsterdam UMC specific branch adds some functionality, which is mostly related to the use of Philips MR scanners.
+For more information, contact P.F.C.
+Groot @ Amsterdam UMC.